The organization was founded on a simple concept that includes three main features:

 BOARD OF DIRECTORS: The CCL Board of Directors is made up of Professional Soccer Directors from each club.
 The Board structure is set as a President, Vice President, Secretary, Treasurer, voting members, and provisional members and/or non-voting members.
 An Executive Committee made up of the President, Vice President, Virginia North Representative, Virginia South Representative, and Maryland/Washington, D.C.
 Representative, maintains quality communications with Board Members within their respective territory.
 New clubs begin their tenure on the Board as provisional members.
 Upon a successful seasonal year, meeting specific standards of excellence, on and off the field, clubs may be voted to full membership with full voting rights.
 The Board holds multiple meetings per year to manage and measure its strategic imperatives, discuss strategic partnerships, while also receiving important reports from the full-time staff.
 Every decision made by the CCL Board has the best interests of player development in mind.
 As the CCL grows so will its representatives on the Executive Committee.

 FULL-TIME STAFF: The league consists of (4) four full-time staff members; Brian Kuk, CCL Executive Director to oversee and manage the day-to-day operations, full-time staff, and strategic imperatives of the league; Darryl Gee, CCL Soccer Ambassador to oversee club relationships and matchday compliance; Kevin Cash, CCL Events & Sponsorship Director to oversee signature events and local/regional sponsorship and advertising; and Mayowa Owolabi, CCL Communications & Administration Director to oversee club communications, marketing, social media, CCL United, and NextGen Maryland.
 Contact Us (here).
-Brian and Darryl are former TD’s/DOC’s of CCL member clubs, hold US Soccer ‘A’ Licenses, successfully started and managed businesses, and have over 50 years combined youth soccer experience.
-Jackson is a former USL D1 professional and NCAA Division 1 player, graduate of William & Mary, and grew up playing for CCL member club, FC Frederick.
+Brian, Darryl, and Mayowa are former TD’s/DOC’s of CCL member clubs, hold US Soccer ‘A’ Licenses, successfully started and managed businesses, and have over 60 years combined youth soccer experience.